Cmackeydev/CCNA-Roadmap-of-a-junior-network-Engineer-/Daily_progression.md

 Almost 4 days since i didn't document my progress , not that i did not fo anything , fow now i am in the fourth module ans i already did 4 labs in it.
 I still did not upgrade the Anki but i had a lot of issues because i am in Haiti payng somethng in the apple store is quite challenging.

+## 2/18/2025

+ did a lot of labs today about 10.
+I got 4 labs left to finish with the 4th module.
+I bought the Anki pro toda , i am starting to feel prepared for the exams.